 Most teenagers probably don’t need much help packing their travel bags.
 It really depends on the teenager.
 At the very least they will probably need you to take them shopping for the items on this list.
 You can always give them a copy of this packing checklist and make them responsible for packing their own bags.
 If they are lazy about it and forget items they need, you can decide how much they suffer the consequences.
-The following list is a guide that you can both use to help them prepare their carryon for travel.
+The following list is a guide that you can both use to help your teen prepare their carryon for travel.
 These are the 7 items every teen needs in their carryon bags.

 As an Amazon Associate I earn from qualifying purchases.
 This post contains affiliate links.
 Click here to see my full disclosure.